 Hello, friends.
 I am very, very sorry for this late post, especially given that it's Friendly Fill-Ins day.
 It's been a couple of wild days around here, and now it's going to be a couple of wild months.
 See our fill-in #2 for why.

-Welcome to Friday, friends!
-Would you like to join us for the Friendly Fill-Ins challenge?
-You're certainly more than welcome to!
-My co-host Ellen of 15andmeowing came up with the first two fill-in statements, and I came up with the second two.
+That said, it is indeed time for the Friendly Fill-Ins challenge.
+We'd love for you to join us!
+My amazing co-host Ellen of 15andmeowing came up with the first two fill-in statements, and I came up with the second two.

 (We've mentioned over the past couple of days how poor pup Astrid very recently had a leg injury that was diagnosed as a torn CCL, which is like a human tearing their ACL.
 We had a surgical consult yesterday, and her surgery is now scheduled for October 11.
 Astrid isn't getting her usual walks right now because she's hopping on three legs and that's just not great for her.
 It also puts her at an even greater risk of tearing her other back leg's CCL, and that's a great big no thank you.
 Even better—and please note my sarcasm there—Astrid's surgery recovery will entail strict crate rest for 6 weeks.
 We'll be giving more details on this as hyperactive Astrid lives the crate rest nightmare.
 SOS.)